 Nice place to get a great view over this valley is hotel Horizontes La Ermita.
 You can cycle or walk up the hill and on the end of the road you will find this great view and a refreshing drink!!
 It has a nice garden with a swimmingpool and I ordered that refreshing drink and enjoyed the view!

-Exploring Nature and Diving at the coast of Playa Larga, Cuba
+Exploring Nature and Diving at the coast of Playa Larga Some of the Highlights of Cuba

 In Playa Larga there is not much to do!
 There are some nice beaches to walk on with hardly any restaurants or places where you can sit down.
 So still unspoiled by us…tourists 🙂

 They also have no internet connection yet… There was one WiFi in the area I stayed but everybody told me that it wasn’t working 🙂 It belonged to a diveschool.